abmid/dpay-sdk-go/README.md

 ## Contributing

-We are open to, and grateful for, any contribution.
+We are open  and grateful for any contribution.
 If you want to contribute please do PR and follow the code guide.

 ## License

 Copyright (c) 2023-present [Abdul Hamid](https://github.com/abmid) and [Contributors](https://github.com/abmid/dpay-sdk-go/graphs/contributors).
+This SDK is free and open-source software licensed under the [MIT License](https://github.com/abmid/dpay-sdk-go/tree/master/LICENSE).